Fall 2017 not offered

 |Examination and Assignments: |

 Students will work on a research project in small groups throughout the semester.
-At the end of the semester, a written research report and a presentation is required.
+A written research report will be completed in stages during the semester.
+At the end of the semester, a final written research report and a presentation are required.

 |Additional Requirements and/or Comments: |

-Only one Wesleyan University course can be taken as non-graded towards the major.
 Permission of Instructor is required.
-Please email the instructor with a brief statement of interest including any relevant course experience.
+Please email Prof. Juhasz with a brief statement of interest including any relevant course experience.
 In most cases, preference will be given to students who have taken a statistics course and either PSYC220 (Cognitive Psychology) or PSYC222 (Sensation & Perception).